davidxia3/sports_probabilistic_predictions/src/analysis/README.md

 - Bradley-Terry prediction: 0.4.
 The moneyline scores states that the home team is the favorite.
 However, because the Bradley-Terry based prediction is less than 0.5, the favorite according to Bradley-Terry is the away team.
 If the game resulted in the home team winning, the ROI of betting on the favorite would be -100% (all investment lost).
 If the game resulted in the away team winning, the ROI of betting on the favorite would be 200%.

 For each probabilistic prediction method and league, the results are saved to `results/roi/{method}/{league}.csv`.
+The 4 leagues are MLB, NBA, NFL, and NHL.
+The two prediction methods are moneyline based and Bradley-Terry based.
 The columns of each results file are below.
 - `season`: The season as an integer, representing the year the season ended.
 - `n`: The number of samples (games).
 - `favorite_roi`: The ROI percentage of always betting on the favorite according to the specified prediction method.